 Dublin sits on the Blue Line with two BART stations: Dublin/Pleasanton at the end of the line (the larger station with the bigger parking garage, on the east side of the city) and West Dublin/Pleasanton (newer infill station, closer to West Dublin housing and the Stoneridge mall corridor).
 BART from Dublin/Pleasanton runs roughly 50 to 60 minutes to Embarcadero or Montgomery in San Francisco, with peak trains every 8 to 15 minutes.
 For tech corridor commuters, the more relevant numbers are usually the I-580 and I-680 drives: 25 to 45 minutes to Pleasanton tech employers (Workday, Veeva, 10x Genomics), 45 to 75 minutes over the Sunol Grade to South Bay (Apple, Google, NVIDIA) depending on time of day, and 30 to 50 minutes north on I-680 to the San Ramon / Bishop Ranch employer cluster.
 Buyers who plan to use BART daily should test the morning and evening reverse commute and account for the Dublin/Pleasanton parking garage filling early on weekdays.

-Mello-Roos is a special property-tax assessment levied through a Community Facilities District (CFD) on top of the standard 1.25 percent California property tax.
+Mello-Roos is a special property-tax assessment levied through a Community Facilities District (CFD) on top of the standard 1.25% California property tax.
 It funds infrastructure built for a new tract: streets, schools, parks, sometimes fire stations.
 Most East Dublin master-planned communities (Dublin Ranch, Positano, Schaefer Ranch, Tassajara Hills, and the Boulevard tract) carry active Mello-Roos bonds.
-Annual cost in Dublin commonly runs $3,000 to $6,000 per year on top of the regular property tax bill, occasionally higher on newer or larger homes.
+The special tax varies tract to tract, so pull the current annual levy for the specific parcel and add it to your carrying cost before you write the offer.
 The bond typically runs 25 to 40 years from issuance, so the remaining term depends on when the tract was built.
-You generally cannot negotiate the assessment itself down (it is a public-tax obligation attached to the parcel, not a negotiable HOA fee), but you can sometimes pay it off early in a lump sum, and you absolutely should price it into your monthly housing budget before you write the offer.
-Lily pulls the preliminary title report and confirms the exact CFD line items in writing before recommending any East Dublin offer.
+You generally cannot negotiate the assessment itself down, because it is a public-tax obligation attached to the parcel, not a negotiable homeowners association (HOA) fee, but you can sometimes pay it off early in a lump sum.
+The current annual levy is shown on the county property tax bill and disclosed in the seller Mello-Roos Notice of Special Tax (the disclosure a seller gives the buyer stating the parcel's special tax); the recorded special-tax lien also appears on the preliminary title report (the title company's pre-close report of recorded liens and the tax formula), but that report shows only that the lien and formula exist, not the current dollar amount.
+Lily confirms the exact figure from the tax bill and the Notice of Special Tax in writing before recommending any East Dublin offer.
 The common mistake is discovering Mello-Roos in escrow after the offer is accepted; by then the math has already changed.

 East Dublin tracts (Dublin Ranch, Positano, Schaefer Ranch, Tassajara Hills) typically layer a master HOA over a sub-association HOA, and several of them stack Mello-Roos on top of that.
-Combined monthly carrying costs (HOA plus 1/12 of annual Mello-Roos) often run $400 to $900 per month on top of mortgage and property tax.
+Combined monthly carrying costs (HOA dues plus 1/12 of the annual Mello-Roos levy) vary by tract and sub-association, so pull the HOA package and the current parcel levy and add both to the monthly budget.
 The specific HOA risks to read for: reserve study adequacy (newer tracts sometimes underfund reserves for the first 10 to 15 years and then face large special assessments when roofs and exterior paint come due in unison), pending litigation (common in post-2000 stucco-clad construction over moisture intrusion claims), and rental restrictions (some sub-associations cap the rental percentage, which matters for investor buyers and for owners considering future relocation).
 Lily reads the full HOA package (budget, reserves, minutes for at least the last 12 months, special assessment history, current and pending litigation) before recommending an offer.

-All three are Tri-Valley cities with strong schools, freeway access, and BART or shuttle access to tech employers; they trade against each other for the same family-buyer pool.
-Pleasanton (to the south) carries a school-and-establishment premium, often 10 to 25 percent above Dublin per square foot in comparable single-family stock, and tends to draw buyers prioritizing Pleasanton Unified and downtown Pleasanton walkability.
+All three are Tri-Valley cities with strong schools, freeway access, and BART or shuttle access to tech employers; they trade against each other for the same buyer pool.
+Pleasanton (to the south) tends to draw buyers prioritizing Pleasanton Unified and downtown Pleasanton walkability; attendance assignment is set by parcel and third-party school rankings differ by school, so verify the exact assignment with the district registrar before an offer.
 San Ramon (to the north) trades at a similar or modest premium to Dublin, with San Ramon Valley Unified as the school anchor and Bishop Ranch as the employer anchor.
 Dublin offers the highest-volume new-construction inventory of the three (most of East Dublin is post-2000), with the trade-off that more of Dublin carries Mello-Roos than Pleasanton or San Ramon do.
 The right answer depends on school priorities, commute mode, Mello-Roos tolerance, and how much new-construction inventory matters to you.
 Lily models the three side by side with current comps in a free consultation.

 Sometimes.
 The condo and townhome inventory in Dublin (commonly $700K to $1M) is the only way many first-time buyers reach the Tri-Valley school districts on a single-tech-income budget.
 The case for is real: Dublin Unified access, BART proximity for some buildings, lower entry price than a single-family home, and a deeper resale market than most Tri-Valley condo pockets.
-The case against: combined HOA plus Mello-Roos carrying costs in some East Dublin condo and townhome tracts can run $700 to $1,200 per month on top of mortgage and property tax, which materially changes the affordability math vs. an older West Dublin single-family home in the same price band.
+The case against: combined HOA dues plus Mello-Roos carrying costs vary by tract, and in some East Dublin condo and townhome tracts they can materially change the affordability math vs. an older West Dublin single-family home in the same price band; pull the HOA package and the current parcel levy before you rely on the numbers.
 Lily walks first-time buyers through the building's reserve study, special-assessment history, owner-occupancy ratio, FHA approval status, AND the full Mello-Roos arithmetic before recommending.
 The right starter purchase is the one that holds value through your next five to seven years, not the one with the lowest sticker price today.

 Yes.
 Russian is Lily's native language and English is fluent.
 She represents Russian-speaking buyers, sellers, and investors in Dublin with paperwork, HOA package review, Mello-Roos disclosure analysis, and negotiation available in either language.
 The Russian-language version of this page is at lilygaripova.com/ru/dublin-realtor/.